-We have applied to list on the NASDAQ Global Select Market, under the symbol "LGIH."
+Our common stock has been approved for listing on the NASDAQ Global Select Market, under the symbol "LGIH."

 Pricing of this Offering

 Prior to this offering, there has been no public market for our common stock.
 Consequently, the initial public offering price of our common stock will be determined by negotiation among us and Deutsche Bank Securities Inc., JMP Securities LLC and J.P.
 Morgan Securities LLC, as representatives.
 Among the primary factors that will be considered in determining the public offering price are: